NightCodeOfficial/Registration-Desk-Instructions/README.md

 # Information for Registration Desk Volunteers

+## Note:
+- The word document in this repository contains the following information in docx format.

+## General
 - The materials for each attendee are in their corresponding envelope.
 - The envelopes are alphabetized.